Table of Contents:

 The Future of Medical Identity Theft?

 Fraudsters also see the changing landscape of the health care industry as a new and lucrative opportunity.
 The FTC warns that scammers may be posing as AFA representatives in order to obtain PII to commit identity theft.
-Only use HealthCare.gov to shop in the Healthcare Insurance Marketplace.
+Only use HealthCare.gov to shop in the Health Insurance Marketplace.
 If you need additional assistance, contact them directly.
 AFA officials will never ask you for money or try to persuade you to purchase a particular plan.

 Some healthcare providers are taking precautionary measures by requiring picture ID along with insurance information before seeing a patient.
 If your provider does not already have this practice in place let them know it is something you care about.
 Speaking up saves lives.